ollieread/multiauth/README.md

 the same way you do using the rest of this package, in that prefix methods with the authentication type.

+If you wish to use a different view per user type, then just add an email option to the config, much the same way as it is inside `auth.reminder`.

 To send a reminder you would do the following.

 	Password::account()->remind(Input::only('email'), function($message) {